AdamSobieski/Narratology/Content/Knowledge.md

 }
 ```

-Other functionalities to be considered include: (1) providing developers with the means to provide `IEqualityComparer` instances for types, and (2) formatting expressions to strings.

 ### Builtin Extension Methods

 The following builtins and extension methods are to provide developers with convenient and approachable syntax options for working with expressions, rules, and queries.